Filter by Category

 Prepare for the American Citizenship test and learn about the rights and responsibilities afforded with U.S. Citizenship.
 This class will assist individuals through the Naturalization process.
 Each participant will be familiarized with U.S. History, English reading and writing skills, and participate in mock interviews to develop the skills needed to achieve Citizenship.

-ESL - Intermediate/Advanced English as a Second Language - Day Class
+ESL - Advanced English as a Second Language - Day Class

 with Dee Anderson